Jenneh/Cognitive-Load-in-Science-UX/episodes/Episode3-EscapeIntoTheUsersMind.md

-## Theory of Mind \- Escape your own perspective, and feel the users' instead
+## Theory of Mind \- Escape your own perspective, and feel the users' instead (Walk a mile in the user's shoes)

 **Learning objectives**